joelberkeley/words/testing.md

 Make tests fast

-A user should be able to comfortably run all of the tests.
+A user should be able to comfortably run all the tests.
 If a test is slow, try to speed it up.

 Make tests independent

 Tests that depend on other tests are hard to reason about, maintain, and diagnose on failure.
 For this reason, a test should never depend in any way on another test.
 Consequently,
 - don’t rely on the order in which tests are run
 - clean up resources and state (global configuration) after a test is complete